New2World/Computational-Data-Science-Lab/README.md

 ### Comparison

-This following charts shows GPU (2 x 2 blocks and 16 x 16 threads in each block) elapsed time on the given graph in file `wiki.txt`, which contains 8297 nodes connected by 103689 edges.
+This following charts shows GPU (3 x 3 blocks and 32 x 32 threads in each block) elapsed time on the given graph in file `wiki.txt`, which contains 8297 nodes connected by 103689 edges.

-Conclusion: In average, dynamic assignment is 100ms faster than static assignment.

-#### NVIDIA GTX 970M

 - Ubuntu 18.04.1
 - Intel i7-6700HQ